rpidproject/rpid/docs/UAG-Expectations.md

    * Anyone using the RPID Testbed.
 RPID testbed is open to research, education, non-profit, and pre-competitive use.
    * Those wishing to provision a Handle service and Data Type Registry of their own and want to share knowledge
    * Researchers wishing to add richer information into their PIDs
-   * Those exploring the strawman Kernel Information profile for their use
+   * Those exploring the strawman PID Kernel Information profile for their use (maybe add link to the strawman and other mappings that we might share)
    * Those interested in the project and who feel they are something useful to contribute

 ## Expectations